 What Are Alphabet Shares and Why Are They Used?

 The tax appeal is clear.
-If one shareholder pays income tax at the additional rate (45%) and another pays at the basic rate (20%) or has an unused personal allowance, the same company profit produces a materially smaller combined tax bill if it is distributed to the lower-rate holder.
+If one shareholder pays income tax at 45% and another pays at 20% (or has unused personal allowance), the same company profit produces a materially smaller combined tax bill if it is distributed to the lower-rate holder.
 Used in a genuine business context, this is legitimate tax planning.
 The difficulty arises when the reality of who does the work, who takes the risk, and who the income really belongs to diverges from what the share register suggests.

 Before getting to the tax analysis, there is a company law point that is often skipped.
-Under s.629 of the Companies Act 2006, shares form a class if the rights attached to them are not in all respects uniform.
+Under s.629 of the Companies Act 2006, shares form a class only if the rights attached to them are not in all respects uniform with the rights attached to shares in another class.
+Alphabet shares must have genuinely different rights baked into the articles of association.

 The Settlements Code: Why the Tax Label Is Not the Whole Story

-The settlements legislation defines a "settlement" broadly: it includes any disposition, trust, covenant, agreement, arrangement, or transfer of assets.
+The settlements legislation is in Part 5 Chapter 5 of ITTOIA 2005.
+Section 620 defines a "settlement" broadly: it includes any disposition, trust, covenant, agreement, arrangement, or transfer of assets.
 The definition is wide enough to catch a gift of shares between family members, including spouses.

-Where a settlement exists, s.624 of the Income Tax (Trading and Other Income) Act (ITTOIA) 2005 provides that the income is treated as the settlor's income if the settlor retains an interest in the settled property.
+Where a settlement exists, s.624 provides that the income of that settlement is treated as the settlor's income if the settlor retains an interest in the settled property.
 This is the provision HMRC relies on most often to challenge alphabet share income-splitting arrangements where the underlying value or control over income remains with the director.

-If a director transfers B shares to a spouse with no real capital or voting rights simply to divert dividends, HMRC will argue the arrangement is a settlement, the working director is the settlor, and the dividend income should be taxed at the director’s marginal rate.
+The practical problem is this: if a director transfers B shares to their spouse with no real capital or voting rights, simply to divert dividends, HMRC will argue the arrangement is a settlement, the director is the settlor, and the dividend income should be taxed as the director's income rather than the spouse's.

 A separate but related risk arises from the PA Holdings litigation (PA Holdings Ltd v HMRC [2011] EWCA Civ 1414).
-In that case, the Court of Appeal held that payments structured as dividends to employees were, in substance, earnings, subject to income tax and National Insurance (NICs) as employment income.
+In that case the Court of Appeal held that payments structured as dividends to employees were in substance earnings, subject to income tax and National Insurance as employment income.
 Where alphabet share dividends are paid in substitution for a salary or bonus, or are closely linked to an individual's personal revenue generation, that characterisation risk is real.
-The label "dividend" does not override the economic substance test.
+The label "dividend" does not override the substance test.
+If your structure has an HMRC enquiry into your share structure already in progress, the period before any formal exchange of information is the most important time to take specialist advice.

 When Arctic Systems Protects Spousal Dividend Splitting

-The outright gift exception saves income from the settlor charge where one spouse makes an outright gift of an asset to the other, provided the gift is not merely a right to income (s.626(4)(b)).
-The Arctic Systems protection depends on the shares being "real shares" with genuine capital rights on a winding-up and, ideally, voting rights.
-A share carrying only a right to participate in dividends, with no capital value and no vote, is highly vulnerable to HMRC's argument that it is substantially just a right to income derived from the donor's services.
+The outright gift exception saves income from the settlor charge where one spouse makes an outright gift to the other, provided the gift does not carry a right to income arising from employment or services rendered by the donor.
+The Arctic Systems protection depends on the shares being real shares with genuine capital rights and voting rights.
+A share carrying only a right to participate in dividends, with no capital value and no vote, is much more vulnerable to HMRC's argument that it is substantially a right to income from the donor's services.

-Where alphabet shares are issued to anyone who is an employee or director, the Employment-Related Securities (ERS) regime applies.
-Following the Supreme Court's decision in HMRC v Vermilion Holdings Ltd [2023] UKSC 37, the ERS deeming provisions act as a bright-line rule: if an employer provides securities to an employee, they are irrefutably deemed to have been acquired in connection with employment.
+Where alphabet shares are issued in an employment context, the Employment-Related Securities (ERS) regime under Part 7 ITEPA 2003 applies.
+Following the Supreme Court's decision in HMRC v Vermilion Holdings Ltd [2023] UKSC 37, the ERS deeming provisions are a bright-line rule.
+If a person is an employee (or will become one), and securities are acquired in circumstances connected with that employment, the ERS regime applies regardless of the actual facts.

 The Pre-Sale Gifting Trap

-One of the most significant errors in practice is gifting alphabet shares to a family member while a sale of the business is actively being negotiated.
+One of the most significant errors in practice is gifting alphabet shares to a family member while a sale of the business is being discussed.
+In that situation, the shares are likely to be "readily convertible assets" under the employment income rules, meaning any discount from market value on the transfer triggers PAYE and National Insurance rather than a CGT charge.

 What to Do Instead

-Alphabet shares are not inherently wrong.
-A carefully structured arrangement with genuinely different class rights drafted into the Articles, a spouse with real economic exposure to the asset, and dividend levels that reflect commercial reality remains defensible under Arctic Systems.
+Alphabet shares are not always wrong.
+A carefully structured arrangement with genuinely different class rights, proper articles, a spouse or civil partner with real economic exposure to the shares, and dividend levels that reflect commercial reality, can be defensible under Arctic Systems and the outright gift exception.

-1. Growth Shares: Issued to a family member at a genuinely low value (reflecting a high hurdle rate that makes them worth very little on issue).
-When backed by a proper valuation and a s.431(1) ITEPA 2003 election signed within 14 days, this gives the family member a clean CGT stake in future upside with minimised settlements exposure.
+Where the structure is being driven primarily by income-splitting with no other economic rationale, two alternatives are usually preferable.
+Growth shares issued to a family member at a genuinely low value (reflecting the hurdle that makes them worth little on issue), with a proper option-pricing valuation and a s.431(1) ITEPA 2003 election signed within 14 days, give the family member a clean CGT stake in future upside with no settlements exposure.
+For employing family members, paying a market salary and keeping all shares in one class is often simpler, more defensible, and creates less due-diligence friction on a future sale.

 We work with accountants and financial advisers on owner-manager structuring across the equity lifecycle, from initial incorporation through to exit planning.
 If an existing structure has alphabet shares and a sale or investment round is on the horizon, now is the time to review it.